-Texas State University is torn between the demands of a burgeoning human population, and the requirements of wildlife species for habitat.
-These conflicts increase with the growth of human populations, and ethical and practical consequences of development must be considered as new challenges present themselves.
+Land use in Texas must be balanced between the demands of a burgeoning human population and the requirements of wildlife species for habitat.
+Attaining this balance can create conflict.
+The conflicts increase with the growth of human populations, and ethical and practical consequences of land development must be considered as new challenges present themselves.
 These areas of concern bring with them positions requiring well-trained wildlife ecologists.

 Even though opportunities for students trained in wildlife ecology continue to increase, the field remains highly competitive and demanding in the selection of individuals for each job.
 In this competitive climate, a M.S. degree in wildlife ecology is a more and more necessary for employment.